 Kawasaki is also helping industries reduce their carbon footprint through hydrogen energy use technologies.

-Kawasaki is also moving ahead in developing hydrogen-fueled engines for ships and airplanes together with various partners.
+Kawasaki is also moving ahead in developing hydrogen-fueled engines for ships and aeroplanes together with various partners.

-CCS technologies developed by the Japanese company, involving solid sorbent comprising a porous material which can separate and capture CO2 using less energy than conventional methods, will also contribute to decarbonisation.
-Pilot tests of the CCS methods are being conducted in Japanese thermal plants and commercialisation is expected in the coming decade.
+Carbon capture and storage (CCS) technologies developed by the Japanese company — involving solid sorbents comprising porous materials, which can separate and capture CO2 using less energy than conventional methods — will also contribute to decarbonisation.
+Pilot tests of the CCS methods are being conducted in Japanese thermal plants, and commercialisation is expected in the coming decade.

 To demonstrate to the world a pathway to carbon neutrality through hydrogen, the company has pledged to achieve net zero carbon emissions of its domestic sites by 2030.
 It aims to achieve this primarily by adopting its own hydrogen power generation, energy-saving and CCS technologies.

-For pioneers such as Kawasaki of the ultimate clean energy, blue ocean (and hydrogen) opportunities stretch far into the horizon.
+Hydrogen has the potential to revolutionise the clean energy transition.
+For pioneers such as Kawasaki, blue ocean (and hydrogen) opportunities stretch far into the horizon.

 This content was paid for and produced by Kawasaki Heavy Industries in partnership with the Commercial Department of the Financial Times.